 Loosen all the buckles, straps, and BOA dials.
 Pull up the tongue to expose the inner parts.
 This will allow air and heat to reach them.

 Step 3.
 Remove the footbed

 All cycling shoes have removable footbeds.
 Water can enter through the air vents located on the sole.
-If the shoes are wet, chances are the footbed will be wet too.
+If the shoes are wet, the footbed will likely be wet too.

 Dry the footbed under the sun or next to a heater during winter.

 Step 4.
 Stuff some old newspapers into the shoe

 Old newspapers are great for absorbing moisture and quickening the drying process.

 Crumple and stuff as many old newspapers as you can into the shoe.
 Let it sit for around 30 minutes.
 Once the newspapers get wet, replace them with fresh ones.

 If the shoe is still wet, you’ll need to repeat the process several times.

 Step 5.
 Leave it overnight